Infant Safe Haven Laws - North Dakota

 Citation: Cent.
 Code § 50-25.1-15

-An approved location shall accept an infant abandoned or left under this section.
-The approved location may request information regarding the parents and shall provide the parent or the agent with a medical history form and an envelope with the approved location's return address.
+The approved location may request information regarding the parents and shall provide the parent or agent with a medical history form and an envelope with the approved location's return address.
 If a hospital accepting the infant has the infant's medical history, the hospital is not required to provide the parent or the agent with a medical history form.
-Neither the parent nor the agent is required to provide any information.
+A parent or the agent is not required to provide any information.

-If an infant is left at a hospital, the hospital shall provide the parent or the agent with a numbered identification bracelet to link the parent or the agent to the abandoned infant unless, due to birth of the infant, the infant and parent currently have an identification bracelet.
-Possession of an identification bracelet does not entitle the bracelet holder to take custody of the abandoned infant on demand.
+If an infant is left at a hospital, the hospital shall provide the parent or agent with a numbered identification bracelet to link the parent or agent to the abandoned infant unless, due to birth of the infant, the infant and parent already have an identification bracelet.
+Possession of an identification bracelet does not entitle the bracelet holder to take custody of the abandoned infant.

-The approved location may provide the parent or the agent with any relevant information, including the following:
+The approved location may provide the parent or the agent with any relevant information, including information about the following:

-• Information about the safe place for abandoned infant programs
+• The safe place for abandoned infant programs

-• Information about whom to contact if reunification is sought
+• Whom to contact if reunification is sought

-Within 24 hours of receiving an abandoned infant, the approved location shall report to the department that an abandoned infant has been left at the approved location.
-The report may not be made before the parent or the agent leaves the approved location.
+Within 24 hours of receiving an abandoned infant, the approved location shall report to the department that an infant has been left at an approved location.
+The report may not be made before the parent or agent leaves the approved location.

 Immunity for the Provider